-To call Tiger Woods black would be both true and false.
-His actual genetic make-up, itself a thing of complex ancestral lineage, is very complicated.
+Is Tiger Woods black or white or somewhere in-between?
+Well, his actual genetic make-up, itself a thing of complex ancestral lineage, is very complicated.

 And while his actual skin tone has been clinically established as Number 31 (Aboriginal Brown) on the Felix von Luschan Skin Color Chart, that still doesn’t conclusively make him black or white, but somewhere in-between.